Giant asteroid gets badly beaten up for going its own way

 They recorded each time a simulated collision produced a crater, on either Pallas, Ceres, or Vesta, that was at least 40 kilometres wide (the size of most of the craters that they observed on Pallas).

-They found that a 40-kilometer crater on Pallas “could be made by a collision with a much smaller object compared to the same size crater on either Ceres or Vesta.”
+They found that a 40-kilometre crater on Pallas “could be made by a collision with a much smaller object compared to the same size crater on either Ceres or Vesta”.

 They concluded that “Pallas experiences two to three times more collisions than Ceres or Vesta, and its tilted orbit is a straightforward explanation for the very weird surface that we don’t see on either of the other two asteroids.”